-- 2.1 Where required, Zendesk will make the necessary personnel available for dialogue with a competent European data protection authority in relation to the Policies. - 2.2 Zendesk will actively review, consider and (as appropriate) implement: - (a) any advice or decisions of relevant competent European data protection authorities on any data protection law issues that may affect the Policies; and - (b) any guidance published by European data protection authorities (including the European Data Protection Board) in connection with Binding Corporate Rules for Processors and Binding Corporate Rules for Controllers. - 2.3 Subject to applicable law and to the respect for the confidentiality and trade secrets of the information provided, Zendesk will provide upon request copies of the results of any audit of the Policies to a competent European data protection authority. - 2.4 Zendesk agrees that: - (a) a competent European data protection authority may audit any Group Member over which it exercises jurisdiction for compliance with the Policies, in accordance with the applicable data protection law(s) of that jurisdiction; and - (b) a competent European data protection authority may audit any Group Member who processes personal data for a Customer over which that data protection authority exercises jurisdiction for compliance with the Policies, in accordance with the applicable data protection law(s) of that jurisdiction and with full respect to the confidentiality of the information obtained and to the trade secrets of Zendesk (unless this requirement is in conflict with local applicable law).
+- 2.1 Where required, Zendesk will make the necessary personnel available for dialogue with the Information Commissioner in relation to the Policies. - 2.2 Zendesk will actively review, consider and (as appropriate) implement: - (a) any advice or decisions of the Information Commissioner on any data protection law issues that may affect the Policies; and - (b) any guidance published by the Information Commissioner in connection with UK Binding Corporate Rules for Processors and UK Binding Corporate Rules for Controllers. - 2.3 Subject to applicable law and to the respect for the confidentiality and trade secrets of the information provided, Zendesk will provide upon request copies of the results of any audit of the Policies to the Information Commissioner. - 2.4 Zendesk agrees that: - (a) the Information Commissioner may audit any Group Member over which it exercises jurisdiction for compliance with the Policies, in accordance with the applicable data protection law(s) of that jurisdiction; and - (b) the Information Commissioner may audit any Group Member who processes personal data for a Customer over which it exercises jurisdiction for compliance with the Processor Policy, in accordance with UK data protection laws and with full respect to the confidentiality of the information obtained and to the trade secrets of Zendesk (unless this requirement is in conflict with applicable UK law).